knative/docs/docs/serving/encryption/using-certificates-in-networking-layer.md

 ## What's next:

-After your changes are running on your Knative cluster, you can begin using the HTTPS protocol for secure access your deployed Knative services.
+After your changes are running on your Knative cluster, you can begin using the HTTPS protocol for secure access your deployed Knative services on external domains.